KITS, Modules, Product Post

 DC motors

-DC motors consist of two main components: a stator and a rotor.
-The stator remains stationary and contains magnets that generate a fixed magnetic field.
-Conversely, the rotor, connected to the motor’s output shaft, rotates within this magnetic field.
-This interaction between the magnetic field and the rotor generates motion.
+DC motors have two main parts: the stator and the rotor.
+The stator stays still and holds the magnets that create a steady magnetic field.
+On the other hand, the rotor, which is attached to the motor’s output shaft, spins inside this magnetic field.
+As a result, the interaction between the magnetic field and the rotor produces motion.

 Common Applications of DC Motors